MilleHH/office-docs-powershell/skype/skype-ps/skype/Set-CsClsConfiguration.md

 ```

 ### -CacheFileLocalMaxDiskUsage
-Maximum amount of disk space (percentage) that can be used for the cache files.
+Maximum amount of total disk space (percentage) that can be used for the cache files.
 The default value is 80.
+WIth the default value set, the total disk space used can not exceed 20% of the total disk space.

 ```yaml
 Type: UInt32